Skip to main content

 Security Requirements

 The Security Guidelines document is the most comprehensive of the 4 Guidelines documents.
-Many of these requirements focus on organisational processes which will obviously be outside the scope of this developer guide, however your organisation will need to be familiar with these Guidelines and meet all mandatory requirements.
-Section 5 of this document contains requirements which will be relevant for the actual development.
+Many of these requirements include organisational processes which will be outside the scope of this developer guide.
+However, your organisation will need to be familiar with these Guidelines and meet all mandatory requirements.
+Section 5 of this document contains requirements which are specifically relevant for development.

-You should familiarise yourself with this entire document and you may wish to use the Description section of each requirement to identify the relevant business area in your organisation for responsibility of the requirement.
+You should familiarise yourself with this entire document and you may wish to use the Description section of each requirement to identify the relevant business area in your organisation responsible for the requirement.

 App Presentation Guidelines

 This document is split into 2 sections.
-The first is to cover core principles of the application and the second focuses on the actual requirements.
+The first section covers core principles of the application and the second focuses on the actual requirements.
 This document is very important for developers.

 The presentation requirements and guidelines are based on a set of core principles.
 These are;

-2. Present Medical-related information such as medicine dose, prescriptions, dispense in plain and simple English.
+2. Medical information such as medicine dose, prescriptions, dispensation should be presented in plain and simple English.

-3. It is important that the provenance of information is clearly stated or can be easily obtained.
+3. Provenance of information should be clearly stated or easily obtained.

 Step 4: Managing your app in production

-The table below summarises the types of possible incidents and you can keep these in mind as you develop your product and plan errors, warnings and logging.
+The table below summarises the types of possible to keep in mind as you develop your product and plan errors, warnings and incident logging.

 Type of incident Description